mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

 ![Import](../doc/import.png)

 and paste the json data in the blank field.
 Click on import and you should have couple of nodes that you can now place in the flow.
+Then Click Save

 Your DataGenerator Flow should now look like this:
 ![Data_Generator_Flow](../doc/Data_Generator_Flow.png)

+> This flow will be triggered by the inject node every 5 minutes.
+If you want to alter the interval data is written to your machines, feel free to do so.